dherna2/FilaMint/code/filamint_lcd_wght_hum/Readme.md

-Notes about connecting various board to arduino.
+Notes about wire connections to arduino, sensors with boards and prototype/Filamint board.

-x Arduino 2-hum_sig_orange,resistor (2nd pin left holes facing up) - 328p pin4
+Arduino 2 - hum_sig-resistor (2nd pin from left with holes facing up) - 328p pin4
-Needs to fix code to be digital pin 0 for hum_sig
+[Need to fix code to be digital pin 0 for hum_sig to make Filamint board work]

-gnd-hum_yellow, lcd_prpl
+gnd: hum(furthest pin right with holes facing up next to empty pin), lcd ("G" written on LCD board)

-5v-blue_hum, lcd_yellow
+5v: hum(furthest pin left with holes facing up next to signal pin) , lcd ("P" written on LCD board)

-Arduino A5 - SCL-grn - 328p pin28
+Arduino A5 - SCL ("L" written on LCD board) - 328p pin28

-Arduino A4 - SDA-blue - 328p pin27
+Arduino A4 - SDA ("D" written on LCD board) - 328p pin27

-HX711 SCK - Arduino A0 - 328p pin23
+Arduino A0 - HX711 SCK -  328p pin23
-Need to fix code to be digital pin8
+[Need to fix code to be digital pin 8 to make Filamint board work]

-HX711 data - Arduino A1 - 328p pin24
+Arduino A1 - HX711 data - 328p pin24
-Need to fix code to be analog pin 3
+[Need to fix code to be analog pin 3 to make Filamint board work]

 Also Need to have the library for LCD installed, adafruit sensors, HX711

-Note Rev3 requires the HX711 files to be in the same folder as code
+Rev3 requires the HX711 files to be in the same folder as code

-Rev4 solves this by user having to create a library of HX711
+Rev4+ solves this by having user create a library called HX711 .h and .cpp files